bakame-php/aide/src/Error/README.md

 set_error_handler(fn (int $errno, string $errstr, string $errfile, int $errline) => true);
 $res = touch('/foo');
 restore_error_handler();
-// better but you lost some information is case of error
+// better but you lost some information in case of error
-// and having to write this everytime as it is overkill
+// having to write this everytime is overkill

 //using Cloak
 $touch = Cloak::all(touch(...));
-$res = $lambda('/foo');
+$res = $touch('/foo');
-$lambda->lastError();
+$touch->errors(); //returns a CloakedErrors
-// returns the last error as an \ErrorException
+// returns a CloakedErrors instance
-// if an error occurred or `null` on success
+// the instance is empty on success
+// otherwise contains all the \ErrorExceptions
+// generated during the closure execution
 ````

 You can control its behaviour on your global codebase